Jerry Nadler: New York State Assembly

 Nadler was a member of the New York State Assembly from 1977 to 1992, sitting in the 182nd, 183rd, 184th, 185th, 186th, 187th, 188th and 189th New York State Legislatures.
+He was a member of the Democratic Socialist Organizing Committee and its successor, the Democratic Socialists of America.
+He was active in the organization as late as 1999.

-In 1985, he ran for Manhattan Borough President.
+In 1985, Nadler ran for Manhattan Borough President.
 He lost the Democratic primary to David Dinkins.
 In the general election, he ran as the New York Liberal Party nominee, and again lost to Dinkins.

-In 1989, he ran for New York City Comptroller.
-In the Democratic primary, he lost to Kings County D.A.
-Elizabeth Holtzman.
+In 1989, he ran for New York City Comptroller, but lost to Kings County D.A. and former U.S. representative Elizabeth Holtzman in the Democratic primary.

 Nadler founded and chaired the Assembly Subcommittee on Mass Transit and Rail Freight.

 U.S. House of Representatives

 Elections

-In 1992, Ted Weiss was expected to run for reelection in the 8th district, which had been renumbered from the 17th after the 1990 U.S. census.
-But Weiss died a day before the primary election.
-Nadler was nominated to replace Weiss.
-He ran in two elections on Election Day—a special election to serve the rest of Weiss's eighth term in the old 17th district, and a regular election for a full two-year term in the new 8th district.
-He won both handily, and has been reelected 15 times with no substantive opposition.
-In 2020 Nadler faced a primary challenge from activist Lindsey Boylan; the election was the first time in his tenure that Nadler received less than 75% of the vote.
-The district was renumbered the 10th district after the 2010 census.
-A Republican has not represented this district or its predecessors in over a century.
+In 1992, Democratic representative Ted Weiss was expected to run for reelection in the 8th district, which had been renumbered from the 17th after the 1990 U.S. census.
+However, Weiss died a day before the primary election, and Nadler was nominated to replace Weiss.
+He ran in and won two elections on Election Day.
+He was unopposed in a special election to serve the rest of Weiss's eighth term in the old 17th district, and easily won a regular election for a full two-year term in the new 8th district.

-The 10th district includes Manhattan's west side from the Upper West Side down to Battery Park, including the World Trade Center; the Manhattan neighborhoods of Chelsea, Hell's Kitchen and Greenwich Village; and parts of Brooklyn, such as Coney Island, Bensonhurst, Borough Park and Bay Ridge.
+Nadler's district was renumbered as the 10th district in 2013.
+From 2013 to 2023, the 10th district included Manhattan's west side from the Upper West Side down to Battery Park, including the World Trade Center; the Manhattan neighborhoods of Chelsea, Hell's Kitchen and Greenwich Village; and parts of Brooklyn, such as Coney Island, Bensonhurst, Borough Park, and Bay Ridge.
 It includes many of New York City's most popular tourist attractions, including the Statue of Liberty, New York Stock Exchange, Brooklyn Bridge and Central Park.
+He has never dropped below 75 percent of the vote in a general election; the district and its predecessors have been in Democratic hands for more than 120 years.

+In 2020, Nadler faced a primary challenge from activist Lindsey Boylan; the election was the first time in his tenure that Nadler received less than 75% of the vote.